-As 2021 kicks into high gear, a harsh reality is setting in for gamers: Major delays are coming.
+As we get deeper into 2021, a harsh reality is setting in for gamers: Major delays are rampant.
 In our 2021 predictions, we noted that this was a very real possibility due to the long-term effects of the COVID-19 pandemic.
 While some of 2020’s releases got shuffled around, those games were largely near the end of their development cycle.
 The real worry was what the pandemic would mean for games that weren’t quite as far along.

 That anxiety is quickly turning into reality.
 Delays are dropping left and right, as some of the year’s biggest games move further down the line or to next year.
 That’s leading to a much slimmer release schedule than fans initially expected heading into an exciting year for gaming.
 Here’s a roundup of all the major video game delays that have happened so far.